American football at the Summer Olympics: IOC rejection and the future

 Though American football has not been played in the Olympics since then, various American football players have participated in the Olympics.
 The sport has been considered by some as incompatible with the Olympics for several reasons, among them the high-risk of injury, inconvenience in the time period the games are held, and its lack of global popularity.
 In 2013, the International Olympic Committee gave provisional recognition to the International Federation of American Football (IFAF), setting up a possible vote on its future participation in the Olympics.
 In 2015, American Football wasn't included in the 2020 additions with critics voicing the IFAF's lack of effort and surrounding drama around the 2015 IFAF World Championship.

 Following the IOC's decline of the IFAF's application, the IFAF resubmitted its application, re-earning the provisional recognition for the possible addition in the 2024 Summer Olympics, with the earliest vote being as possible as 2017.
 It had also been argued that due to roster restrictions, seven-on-seven was the most likely style of play to make it as a medal event in the same vein as rugby sevens, which debuted at the 2016 Summer Olympics.
 Eventually, American football was not included in the 2024 Olympics.

 The IFAF and the National Football League later backed a proposal to include flag football, a non-contact variation of the game, as a one-off event at the 2028 Summer Olympics in Los Angeles.
 Flag football became a viable alternative for its limited contact, low costs, and accessibility to both men and women.
 The bid was successful and flag football was officially announced as a sport exclusively for the 2028 games in October 2023.
-In May 2025, NFL owners unanimously approved allowing players to participate at the 2028 Summer Olympics, pending negotiations.
+In May 2025, NFL owners unanimously approved the participation of players at the 2028 Summer Olympics, pending negotiations.